mitre/emasser/lib/emasser/help/poam_post_mapper.md

 Notes:
 1 - The format for milestones is:
     --milestone description:[value] scheduledCompletionDate:[value]
-2 - The example is only showing the required fields.
-Refer to instructions listed above for conditional and optional fields requirements.
+2 - Based on the value for the status (--status) parameter there are other required fields 3 - Refer to instructions listed above for conditional and optional fields requirements.